arlenejohn/Binary_classifiers/README.md

 # Binary_classifiers
 Code for the paper "Binary Classifiers for Data Integrity Detection in Wearable IoT Edge Devices."
 The code will be cleaned and commented.
-It will be available here by 30th August 2020.
+It will be available here by 30th september 2020.